riosrose/ucb_project3_group5/README.md

 Data Visualization

 Use Altair to create maps that will show the following:
-- EV charging stations across US and per state
+- EV charging stations across US and per state: chloropeth maps overlayed by scattered plot and bubble charts using Altair
-- EV charging stations speed per state (L2 and DC Fast charging stations)
+- EV charging stations speed per state (L2 and DC Fast charging stations):
-- EV charging station per state vs the # of EVs
+- EV charging station per state vs the # of EVs: